-While abroad, our department’s faculty, staff, residents, fellows, medical students, and alumni address the challenging statistics by performing technologically relevant surgeries and supportive clinical care for patients.
-These experiences directly affect our Wisconsin healthcare system by exposing professionals to diverse patient populations, differing medical systems and diseases, cultural differences and innovative community outreach programming.
+Grounded in this knowledge, our department’s faculty, staff, learners, and alumni address the challenging statistics by performing technologically relevant surgeries, advancing research discoveries and adaptive clinical care.
+These experiences directly affect our Wisconsin healthcare system by exposing professionals to diverse patient populations, differing medical systems and diseases, cultural differences, and innovative community outreach programming.

 We encourage research collaborations with international partners, as opportunities to make contributions to basic science, translational and clinical research internationally.
-International clinicians benefit from working with our strong clinical research faculty and our excellent Clinical Eye Research Unit.
-We also partner with the Association for Research in Vision and Ophthalmology (ARVO), to bring an international ophthalmologist to their annual meeting.
-Our international research collaboration also provides opportunities for mentoring and networking.
+International clinicians benefit from working with our strong clinical research faculty and excellent Clinical Eye Research Unit (CERU).
+Annually, we partner with the Association for Research in Vision and Ophthalmology (ARVO), to support an international ophthalmologist attendance to the annual meeting and offer a 5-week research rotation and clinical observership to an excelling global resident at one of our established partner institutions under the supervision of a UW clinical research faculty.
+Our international research collaborations provide opportunities for expansive mentoring and networking.

 VIRTUAL EXPANSION EFFORTS